luifer-villalba/cash-pilot/README.md

 HTML from the backend keeps things lean.
 No JavaScript framework bloat.
 HTMX for pagination.
 Jinja2 for i18n.
 Works fine.

 **Soft Deletes (Not Hard Deletes)**
 Accountants need to see the full history.
 Businesses and sessions have `is_active` or `is_deleted` flags.
 Recovery is one flag flip.
+Admins can toggle deleted sessions view in dashboard.
+Deleted sessions are excluded from statistics but preserved with audit metadata (deleted_by, deleted_at).

 **PostgreSQL + Async SQLAlchemy**
 Multi-location = concurrent sessions.
 Async handles it without complexity.
 Alembic migrations keep schema versioned.